calico-cat-3333/10moons-t503-driver/README.md

 * 4 buttons on the tablet itself
 * Correct X and Y positioning
 * Pressure sensitivity
+* 2 buttons on the pen(This works fine on my device, but I can't guarantee that it will work fine on yours.)

 Tablet has 4096 levels in both axes and 2047 levels of pressure.